GLOBAL MARKETS-Asian stocks tense for reduced Fed news | ExBulletin

 The fate of Chinese property giant Evergrande, and its $ 300 billion liabilities, is also in balance with the bond interest payment to be paid on Thursday.

-Concerns about the health of China’s economy and Beijing’s crackdown on tech firms continue to haunt the Hong Kong-held region with stocks particularly hard hit last week.
+Concerns about the health of the Chinese economy and Beijing’s crackdown on tech firms continue to haunt the Hong Kong stock region, which was particularly hard hit last week.

 Early Monday, the broader Asia-Pacific MSCI stock index outside Japan fell another 0.2%, after falling 2.5% last week.

-The Nikkei Japanese closed and could do with consolidation as they rose to the 30-year-old’s highest levels in the hope that a new Prime Minister would bring more stimulus and policy change.
+Japan’s Nikkei was closed and could do consolidation as it rose to the 30-year-old’s highest levels in the hope that a new prime minister would bring more stimulus and policy change.

 Nasdaq futures eased 0.1% and the S&P 500 futures unchanged, with Wall Street ending last week with a soft note after disappointing US consumer confidence data.